moody/Waffle/README.md

 - **`Container:GetChild(key)`** — Looks up a child anywhere in the tree by the `key` it was given.
 Works from the root or any nested container/leaf.
 Errors if no child was registered under `key`.
 - **`Container:Hide()`** — Takes this node out of the layout flow entirely, its siblings reflow to fill the space.
 Works from a container or a leaf.
 No-ops if already hidden.
 - **`Container:Show()`** — Reverses `Hide()`.
 Works from a container or a leaf.
 No-ops if not currently hidden.
+- **`Container:SetSize(size?)`** — Sets the fixed size this node takes up within its own parent.
+Works from a container or a leaf.
+Pass `nil` to remove a fixed size and let it flex again.
+No-ops if already that size.
+- **`Container:SetGap(gap?)`** — Sets the space between this container's own children.
+Container-only.
+No-ops if already that gap.
+- **`Container:SetPadding(padding?)`** — Sets the space between this container's edge and its children, on all four sides.
+Container-only.
+No-ops if already that padding.

 The options (`WaffleFlexNodeParent`) passed to `Waffle:Flex()` accept: